All Episodes

 I am really getting sick and tired of people bashing the press all the time.

-And unless we can actually have the revenue to go out there and the credibility to report these issues, all of these right-wing talk show hosts like Rush Limbaugh, who are parasites on our reporting, are gonna have nothing to do except sit home, twiddle their thumbs, and opine about things that they have no data for.
+And unless we can actually have the revenue to go out there and the credibility to report these issues, all of these right-wing talk show hosts like Rush Limbaugh, who are parasites on our reporting, are going to have nothing to do except sit home, twiddle their thumbs, and opine about things that they have no data for.

 In general, yes, we make mistakes.